Skip to Content

 Kansas SNAP

-SNAP is a nutrition assistance program that provides monthly benefits to help families with little or no income buy the food they need to maintain adequate nutritional levels.
+SNAP is a nutrition assistance program that provides monthly benefits to help families with little or no income buy the food they need to maintain a nutritionally adequate diet.

 In Kansas, the program is known as the Food Assistance Program.
 Benefits include cash stipend, access to a healthy diet and education on food preparation and nutrition.